 Companies like Carvertise and Wrapify will pay drivers to put advertisements on their cars.
 These types of companies typically work with local or national businesses to develop the ads and connect them with drivers in their target area.
 Once you’re approved as a driver, the company will apply colorful decals — also called wraps — to your car for a set period of time.

 The longer your commute, the more you can get paid to wrap your car.
 The more you drive, the more exposure the businesses get, so they’re willing to pay a premium for those who cover lots of miles.
 Depending on your commute, location and the campaign, you could potentially earn between $100 and $400 a month, or in some cases, more.

 She decided to submit her application to Carvertise after looking up reviews.
 Within a few weeks, the company put the ad on her car and she was earning money.
-“I was paid $300: $150 after I took my car to be wrapped and the other $150 at the end of the campaign,” says Sonya.
+“I was paid $300: $150 after I took my car to be wrapped and the other $150 at the end of the campaign,” said Lawrence.

 - Your car has its factory paint job